Ever wondered whether you should conduct a background investigation on new employees? Read on to learn why they’re important!

-A prospective employee is going to tell you what you want to hear.
+A prospective employee is going to tell you what you want to hear and may provide supporting documents for a variety of things, so you may want to consider document verification services for your business.
 Not even the best judge of character and integrity can properly assess an interview.

 Background checks give your company a starting point for a hiring decision.
 Has the prospective employee ever committed a serious crime?
 For the safety of your workforce, this question needs to be addressed.

 Read on for a comprehensive guide to a background investigation.
 Explore how to conduct a background check and the many reasons why they are important.

 A background check is a deep dive into a prospective employee’s past.
 Perhaps the most important element is a search of the applicant’s criminal history.

 The background check tells an employer if this person has ever been convicted of a crime.
 The employer receives this information from the court system.
 There is also a review of the sex offender registry and terror watch list.

 Another element of a background check is a review of the applicant’s financial history.
 Has the prospective employee ever filed for bankruptcy or failed to pay taxes?
 Other factors considered in a background check are driving records, employment history, and credit reports.

 There are a number of reasons background checks are necessary.
 For starters, you want to hire quality people that will stay with your company for a long time.

 Perhaps most important is the safety of your workforce.
 What if an applicant has been convicted for a sexual assault crime?
 Is it wise to insert this person into your office?

 From a business perspective, conducting background checks may help avoid liability if something goes wrong.
 Without an investigation, your company would be vulnerable to a lawsuit in the scenario described above.